flowdee/hearthstone-cards/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `hearthstone-cards-for-wordpress.zip` from your computer
+3. Select `hearthstone-cards.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `hearthstone-cards-for-wordpress.zip`
+1. Download `hearthstone-cards.zip`
-2. Extract the `hearthstone-cards-for-wordpress` directory to your computer
+2. Extract the `hearthstone-cards` directory to your computer
-3. Upload the `hearthstone-cards-for-wordpress` directory to the `/wp-content/plugins/` directory
+3. Upload the `hearthstone-cards` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==